 This post will give you all the info you need to know how to grill or roast asparagus.
 Grilled asparagus is one of the easiest side dishes you’ll ever make.
 It’s also one of the most delicious side dishes you’ll ever make.
 Happy coincidence, that!

-My friend Bernie reminded me recently that not everyone has been cooking as long as I have, and begged me to post some recipes that were basic, but delicious.
+My friend Bernie reminded me recently that not everyone has been cooking as long as I have, and begged me to post some basic, but delicious recipes.
 Grilled or Roasted Asparagus is a go-to recipe for me, especially if we’re having a grilled fish, as you see here.
 So, in this post, I’m not only going to tell you exactly how to roast or grill asparagus, I’m going to tell you WHY you SHOULD learn this simple cooking technique.

 Here’s the key to what makes grilled or roasted veggies delicious: it’s the caramelization.
 That brown color (some call it caramelization) that you get on the outside of the veggies, is actually what makes it so yummy.
 It’s called the Maillard effect, and it’s quite literally a chemical reaction.
 And it’s not just true of asparagus.
 It’s true with any food.